asius09/Employer-Managment-System/README.md

 1. **Login**: Use your credentials to log in as an admin or employee.
 2. **Dashboard**: View your tasks and their statuses.
+3. **Task Management**:
+   - For Admins: Create new tasks with detailed information
-3. **Task Management**: Accept, reject, complete, or fail tasks based on your role.
+   - For Users: Accept, reject, complete, or fail tasks
 4. **Theme Toggle**: Switch between light and dark modes.
+5. **New Task Creation**:
+   - Navigate to Post New Task
+   - Fill in all required fields
+   - Submit the task for assignment

 ---